in-toto/specification/roadmap-reviews/2022/review_2_april_22.md

 ### ITE-9

-A new proposal, ITE-9, was introduced to describe a process for community members to _register_ new attestation types.
+A new proposal, ITE-9, was introduced to describe a process for community members to _propose and agree on_ new attestation types.
 This will ensure different in-toto implementations can handle new attestation types without confusion while also ensuring the broader community is aware of the different options available to them within in-toto.